How to Make Friends Easily at Social Events

 • “What brought you here tonight?”

-3. Use Compliments as Conversation Starters
+3. Use Compliments to Start Conversations

 • “That’s a great jacket—where’d you get it?”